 Working too much may initially seem like an admirable trait.
 You are taught at a young age to go to school, get a good education, go to college and then get a job.

 You grow up working toward working.
-Having a job is the main focus of many lives.
-When you meet someone new, not only do you ask them their name or where they’re from, but you also ask them what they do for a living.
+Maybe your family even has their own quotes about working too much — or working too little — that they’ve taught you throughout your life.
+Having a job is the main focus for many of us.
+Even when you meet someone new, not only do you ask them their name or where they’re from, but you also ask them what they do for a living.

 Whether it’s a full-time job, multiple part-time jobs or even a job where you work from home, evaluate if you are guilty of working too much.